gvtorres/get-clean-project/README.md

 with the average of each variable for each activity and each subject.

 ### Folder Contents:

-The R script run_analysis.R performs the data reading and merging
+The R script **run_analysis.R** performs all the operations assuming that
-from the directories:
+the data set is in the same directory.

-* train
+It is also necessary to install the package 'dplyr'

-* test
+The **CodeBook** lists all the steps present in the script and describes the
-* Info
+data set.

-Producing the output file:
+The script takes no input argument and outputs the file:

 * tidy_data.txt